VDVde/OJP/README.md

 * Information about lines

 OJP systems interacting with each other additionally use:
-* Getting information about Exchange Points (places when a Trip switches from one OJP system to another)
+* Getting information about Exchange Points (places when a trip switches from one OJP system to another)
 * Using a multi point trip service (n origins and m destinations)

 ## Standard document